lfrketic/Code-Refactor/README.md

 As I completed each of the substitutions, I observed the corresponding css code.
 I used the help of my tutor (Juan Delgado)to assist me with the css changes.
 My initial attempt was too accomodative to the original div tags.
 With Juan's help, I was able to reduce much of the style code by almost 70% by using style attributes focused on elements and not the class.

+The final code resembled the required image exactly.
+The site is viewable at https://github.com/lfrketic/Code-Refactor.git (See the following image for a replica:

+ ./Assets/01-html-css-git-homework-demo.png)

 I enjoyed the project.
 The process of changing code provided me with an opportunity to build confidence with html and css.

 ## Assessment